Runner Runner: Plot

 Richie Furst used to have a lucrative career on Wall Street; this history prevents him from receiving tuition assistance at Princeton, so he funds his master's degree by referring students to online gambling, for which he receives a cut.
 After the dean threatens to expel him for these activities, Richie tries to win his tuition using his excellent poker skills in online gambling, but he loses all his money to a cheater, something he can prove by statistics.

 Richie travels to Costa Rica to confront Ivan Block, who runs the biggest empire of online gambling websites in the world, including the one Richie lost his money on.
 After Ivan sees the statistics, he finds that coders have modified the software to allow them to cheat.
-After firing those involved, Ivan tells Richie he'll pay him millions per year to stay in Costa Rica and assist with the site.
+After firing those involved, Ivan tells Richie he will pay him millions per year to stay in Costa Rica and assist with the site.

 Richie slowly begins a romantic relationship with Rebecca Shafran, ex-lover of Ivan, who appears to have no objections.
 Ivan has Richie blackmail a gaming affiliate with videos of his infidelity to force him to sign with Ivan.
 FBI Agent Shavers kidnaps Richie and threatens to ruin his life in various ways if he does not assist in getting Ivan convicted.
 Shavers cannot do anything legally as he has no authority in Costa Rica, but he takes advantage of this to use tactics that would be illegal and unethical for law enforcement inside the U.S. Ivan tells Richie that everyone in the organization ends up confronted by Shavers at some point.